 For the Cookies

-- Cream the butter for about 1-2 minutes on medium speed in a stand mixer with the beater attachment or with a handheld mixer until the butter resembles mayonnaise.
-Add the regular sugar and brown sugar and cream with the butter for about two more minutes.
+- Cream the butter and regular sugar and brown sugar for about 1-3 minutes on medium-high speed in a stand mixer with the beater attachment or with a handheld mixer until the butter resembles mayonnaise.

-- Add the eggs one at at a time along with the vanilla, orange zest, and coconut oil, and mix on low speed, scraping the bowl to ensure all ingredients are incorporated.
+- Add the eggs one at at a time along with the vanilla, orange zest, and orange liquor (if using) and mix on low speed, scraping the bowl to ensure all ingredients are incorporated.

-- Mix the oat flour, all purpose flour, cocoa powder, and salt together in a separate bowl.
+- Whisk the all purpose flour, cocoa powder, and salt together in a separate bowl.

 - Add in the dry ingredients a little at at a time over low speed and mix just until all the ingredients are incorporated, scraping the sides of the bowl occasionally.

-- Scoop evenly sized portions onto a parchment-lined baking sheet about three inches apart (they won’t spread very much).
+- Scoop evenly sized portions onto a parchment-lined baking sheet about four inches apart .
 The scoops should be about 2 Tbsp. each.
 You may need to press each scoop together with your hands to ensure the ingredients form together.